 Click on the fourth tab labeled “Memory.”
-The field named Type will list the type of memory used in your computer.
+The field named Type will list the memory used in your computer.

-The best part about this method is that you will rarely find any issues (as you would with the previous two methods).
+The best part about this method is that you rarely find any issues (as you would with the previous two ways).

-Hence, this is the most definitive way to check the RAM Type and highly recommended.
+Hence, this is the most definitive way to check the RAM Type and is highly recommended.

 4. Checking RAM Type Through HWiNFO64

-HWinfo64 is another program you can install to check the type of RAM installed in your computer.
+HWinfo64 is another program you can install to check the Type of RAM installed on your computer.
 Click here to download the software.

 Once you’ve installed the software, open it up and look for the window named “Motherboard.”

-Under that, you’ll see a filed labelled as TYPE.
-This will specify the type of RAM installed on your PC.
+Under that, you’ll see a field labeled as TYPE.
+This will specify the Type of RAM installed on your PC.

 5. Checking RAM Type Through Physical Inspection

-Different RAM sticks have notches at different positions and have a different pin count as well.
+Different RAM sticks have notches at different positions and a separate pin count.

-This is done so you cannot insert the wrong RAM type in the wrong slot.
+This is done so you can only insert the right RAM type in the right slot.

-Removing the RAM from your motherboard is a very simple process.
+Removing the RAM from your motherboard is a straightforward process.
 First, look at the tiny clip at the end of the RAM slot on your motherboard.

 If your RAM slots are color-coded, the clip should be too.
-Simply push the clip downward and outward towards the motherboard to unclip it.
+Push the pin downward and outward towards the motherboard to unclip it.

-Be very gentle when you do this, and it should push the RAM module up while the clip opens up.
+Be very gentle when you do this; it should push the RAM module up while the clip opens up.

 The image below shows the notch position on different generations of RAM.

-You can also count the number of pins in order to figure out which type of RAM you have.
+You can also count the number of pins to determine your RAM type.